KJulle/youbot_manuals/Using_youbot.md

 ## 3 Working on the real youBot
 ### 3.1 Powering the robot

 Before turning on the robot you will have to connect the external power supply or battery.
-If you're not planning to drive the robot around, you should use only the external power supply to power the robot.
+If you are not planning to drive the robot around, you should use only the external power supply to power the robot.
 The external power supply connects to a 24V input on the top of the base of the robot.
 The battery slides into the slot on the side of the robot and connects to a connector there.

 To charge the battery connect both the battery and external power supply to the robot at the same time.

-#### `NB!
+### `NB!
 ALWAYS DISCONNECT BATTERY WHEN NOT IN USE!`

 ### 3.2 Turning on the robot